steedos/steedos-docs/docs/developer/service/objectql.md

 # ObjectQL

-"ObjectQL" is a query language designed for interacting with data objects within the Steedos Platform.
+`ObjectQL` is a query language designed for interacting with data objects within the Steedos Platform.
 Similar in concept to SQL used in relational databases, ObjectQL allows users to perform CRUD operations (Create, Read, Update, Delete) on structured data stored as objects.

 The core capability of ObjectQL is its cross-database functionality.
 Using ObjectQL syntax, you can simultaneously accommodate both MongoDB and traditional SQL databases.
 This versatility allows for seamless integration and interaction with different database technologies, enabling developers to execute queries across various systems without changing the query language or worrying about the underlying database's specific nuances.

-By abstracting the database layer, ObjectQL presents a unified query language that maintains consistent syntax and functionality, irrespective of whether the backend is a NoSQL system like MongoDB or a relational database management system (RDBMS) like MySQL, PostgreSQL, or others.
-This approach significantly simplifies data management tasks, making it easier for developers to work with data across multiple database systems and focus more on business logic rather than the intricacies of individual databases.
-It also aids in ensuring smoother scalability and adaptability of applications, as switching or integrating different database technologies can be achieved with minimal adjustments to the query code.

-## this.getObject
+## Get Object

 You can use `this.getObject` to retrieve objects and perform ObjectQL queries.